tianhaogutum/tianhaogutum/README.md

 ---

 Looking forward to connecting and collaborating with professionals across the tech industry!
-Feel free to reach out to discuss tech, data, or any exciting opportunities 🚀
+Feel free to reach out to discuss tech, research or any exciting opportunities 🚀